 Manhole inspection was performed on all accessible manholes within the designated study area.
-Approximately 123 structures consisting of mainline cleanouts and manholes are within the study area.
+Approximately 86 structures consisting of mainline cleanouts, manholes and end of line segments are within the study area.
 The following inspections were performed:

-1. The casting/cone condition and manhole cover were evaluated for such items as vented covers that are in low ponding areas since casting/cone connection and covers are possible sources of inflow.
+The casting/cone condition and manhole cover were evaluated for such items as vented covers that are in low ponding areas since casting/cone connection and covers are possible sources of inflow.